Ship Onde from React Native.

 import { OndeChatEngine } from '@ondeinference/react-native';

-systemPrompt: 'You are a helpful assistant.',
+await OndeChatEngine.loadDefaultModel('You are a helpful assistant.');

-const result = await engine.sendMessage({
+const result = await OndeChatEngine.sendMessage('Hello!');

 console.log(result.text);